The two out of three property in ind-categories and a convenient model category of spaces: Preliminaries: homotopy theory in ind-categories

-\begin{define} Let $(\cM,\otimes,I)$ be a weak cofibration category which is also a monoidal category.
-We will say that $\cM$, with this structure, is a monoidal weak cofibration category if the following conditions are satisfied: \begin{enumerate} \item $\otimes:\cM\times \cM\to \cM$ be a weak left Quillen bifunctor (see \ref{d:WLQB}). \item $I$ is a cofibrant object in $\cM$. \end{enumerate} \end{define}

-\begin{rem} Let $\cM$ be a monoidal weak cofibration category.
-Then since $\otimes$ is a weak left Quillen bifunctor, we get in particular that $\cM$ is weakly closed (see Definition \ref{d:WC_monoidal}). \end{rem}

-\begin{prop} Let $(\cM,\ten,I)$ be a small almost ind-admissible monoidal weak cofibration category.
-Then with the almost model structure described in Theorem \ref{t:almost_model_dual} and with the natural prolongation of $\ten$, $\Ind(\cM)$ is a monoidal almost model category (See Definition \ref{d:monoidal_almost}). \end{prop}
+\begin{prop}[{\cite[Theorem 5.23]{BaSc3}}] Let $\cC$ be a small almost ind-admissible simplicial weak cofibration category.
+Then with the quasi model structure described in Theorem \ref{t:almost_model_dual} and with the natural prolongation of the action (see Definition \ref{d:prolong}), $\Ind(\cC)$ is a simplicial quasi model category. \end{prop}

-\begin{proof} By Proposition \ref{l:monoidal}, $\Ind(\cM)$ is naturally a closed monoidal category.
-The monoidal unit in $\Ind(\cM)$ is $I$ which is cofibrant in $\cM$ and hence also in $\Ind(\cM)$.